Dastakert

 Dastakert (Դաստակերտ) is a village in the Sisian Municipality of the Syunik Province in Armenia.
 It is located 225 km south of the capital Yerevan and 115 km northwest of the provincial centre Kapan.
-According to the 2016 official estimate, the current population of Dastakert is around 300.
+According to the 2022 census, the current population of Dastakert is 227.

 Etymology

 Founded as a summer resort for the monks of the nearby Tatev monastery, the name of the village is derived from the old Armenian word Dastakert (Դաստակերտ), literally meaning summer resort or backyard.

 History

 Middle Ages

 Dastakert was first mentioned by the historian Stephen Orbelian as a small village, in his 12th-century work History of the Province of Syunik.
 According to Orbelian, Dastakert was founded as a summer resort for the monks of the nearby Tatev monastery.

 Between the 12th and 15th centuries, Syunik along with the rest of the historic territories of Armenia suffered from the Seljuk, Mongol, Aq Qoyunlu and Kara Koyunlu invasions, respectively.